 Everyone loves Bangkok and it is indeed a great city.
-However, that’s not to say everything is worth seeing or doing.
-For this show we each come up with two items, places, or pastimes that we tell visiting friends and family or even expats new to the city of Angels that they can go ahead and avoid without losing out on everything that Bangkok has to offer.
+However, that's not to say everything is worth seeing or doing.
+For this show we each come up with two items, places, or pastimes that we tell friends, family, and new expats to skip.